 www.deville.com [June 2012]

 April 2012.
-Mindoro Island is always been a sure-fire destination having a strategic location, bound from island to island – it’s an easy access for travelers and adventurers.
+Mindoro Island has always been a sure-fire destination having a strategic location, bound from island to island – it’s an easy access for travelers and adventurers.
 Standing next to Batangas Pier, there’s a lot of areas to explore and re-visit.
-I disagreed to some hear says that Puerto Galera has lost its luster.
+I disagreed with some who say that Puerto Galera has lost its luster.
 We’ve been in Puerto Galera and some areas in Mindoro since way back 2000.
-There are actually new resorts that was developed why local and foreign tourists keep coming back.
+There are actually new resorts that were developed and why local and foreign tourists keep coming back.

 Puerto Galera Island Hopping Includes Snorkeling, Underwater Cave, Fish Feeding, Giant Clam Shell, Sandbar